-Graduate students in podiatry school learn how to become a podiatrist through:
+Graduate students in podiatry school at DMU learn how to become a podiatrist through:

 - Two years of classroom work studying anatomy, pathology, pharmacology and more

-- Two years of clinical rotations learning how to conduct exams, perform and interpret diagnostic tests, diagnose conditions and diseases and provide treatment options
+- Two years of clinical rotations through the DMU Foot and Ankle Clinic as well as with distinguished alumni and partners nationwide learning how to conduct exams, perform and interpret diagnostic tests, diagnose conditions and diseases and provide treatment options

 - Two to four years of residency for advanced training and additional hands-on experience

 5. What Does a D.P.M.
 Do In The Field?